oVirt/ovirt-site/source/networking/ovs.html.md

 In the oVirt UI open the 'Setup Host Networks' dialog.
 Merge two networks.
 In opened 'Create New Bond' dialog select 'Bonding Mode' 'Custom' and set it to 'ovs=True'.

+### Dummy interfaces

+If you want to use Open vSwitch to connect several VMs without internet connectivity (and physical nic), you could use a dummy interface.

+On the host, create a dummy interface:

+      ip link add dummy_1 type dummy

+Then select the host in oVirt UI and click on 'Refresh Capabilities' button.
+Created nic should appear in Host's 'Network Interfaces' tab and you should be able to attach a OVS network to it.

 ## Limitations

 *   OVS to non-OVS and non-OVS to OVS network changes are not possible in one editation.
 It is necessary to first remove old network and then add a new one.
 Because of this, we are not able to change management network to OVS.